 • Lisa de Visscher, Architect, Editor in chief of A+ magazine, Brussels, Belgium (UIA representative)

-The jury will choose five (5) winners among the submitted design concepts, and will award the following prizes, excluding VAT:
+The jury chose five (5) winners among the submitted design concepts, and awards the following prizes, excluding VAT:

 The prizes will be the following :